lajanki/markov_text_generator/README.md

 ## Usage
 First train the generator with a sample text.
 A set of popular fairytales is provided in the data/training/fairytales folder.
 ```
-python text_generator.py data/training/fairytales --train
+python text_generator.py --train data/training/fairytales 2
 ```
-This creates a fairytales.cache file in the data folder, which is an sqlite database of the n-grams parsed from the source texts.
+This creates a fairytales.cache file in the data/cache folder.
+The cache file constains the n-grams (in this case n=2) parsed from the input texts.

 Then, run
 ```
-python text_generator.py data/training/fairytales --generate p n
+python text_generator.py --generate data/cache/fairytales.cache p n
 ```
 which generates text with ```p``` paragraphs of approximately ```n``` words each.
 Actual length is taken from a Gaussian distribution with mean ```n``` and standard deviation ```n/4``` in order to introduce some variation.

-### Additional Notes
- * The training target can be a folder of .txt files or a single .txt file.
-You can also pass an optional ```--depth``` argument with a value of 1,2 or 3 to determine how far back the script should look when looking for n-grams, ie. this is a value for n-1.
- * The positional argument when generating can be either the input used to train the generator, as above, or the .cache built during training.
- * When run without a positional argument, ie. ```python text_generator.py``` the program provides a simple UI to run a previously trained generator.
+Additionally, when run without a positional argument, ie. ```python text_generator.py``` the program provides a simple UI to run a previously trained generator.

 ## Requirements